Disability Royal Commission

 Advocacy support

-The National Disability Advocacy Program (NDAP) is also offering free advocacy services to people with disability wanting to engage with the Royal Commission.
+The National Disability Advocacy Program (NDAP) (external link) is offering free advocacy and support services to people with disability wanting to engage with the Royal Commission.
 These services can:

 Find an advocate